Microbiome and gut health are topics I've written a lot of words about over the past couple years.

 This increase in awareness around the influence of the microbiome is why probiotics have become a multi-billion-dollar industry over the past few years and are projected to be a 50+ billion dollar industry by 2020.

-Probiotics are a significant component of the gut health puzzle, and I'm a huge advocate for the spore-based probiotic Mega Sporebiotic - but they're not the only component.
+Probiotics are a significant component of the gut health puzzle, and I'm a huge advocate for spore-based probiotics (like Micro•Bios) - but they're not the only component.

 While PRO-biotics have exploded in popularity, PRE-biotics have gone largely ignored.

 I believe this is a huge oversight as getting optimal levels of prebiotics in the diet is arguably the single most important component of the gut health equation.

 What are prebiotics?

 In short, prebiotics are the components of our foods that our gut bacteria consume and require to live.

 If you get optimal levels of prebiotics in your diet, your microbiome will thrive.
 Conversely, eat a diet deficient in prebiotics and the “good bacteria” in your gut will starve and parasitic bacteria will thrive, creating a long list of negative health effects.